 If you’ve always dreamed of a private island getaway, this might be the next-best thing: An island hardly anyone visits.

 So why don’t more people visit this lovely island?
 For one, it’s really hard to get to.
 Air Fiji sends flights in just three times a week, each leaving from Nadi International Airport in the Republic of Fiji, another South Pacific Island.
-Second, its own population is dwindling, and the U.N. has it listed as one of the islands the most likely to disappear into the ocean in the 21st century.
+The only airport in Tuvalu is on the main island, Funafuti.